Cultural diversity in Puerto Rico: Famine

-Post Spanish–American War
+After the Spanish–American War

 Puerto Rico was ceded by Spain to the United States at the end of the Spanish–American War in 1898.
 Almost immediately, the United States began the "Americanization" process of Puerto Rico.
 The U.S. occupation brought about a total change in Puerto Rico's economy and polity.
 The "Americanization" process of the island had an immediate effect on the political, commercial, military and sports culture of the Puerto Ricans.
 Baseball, which has its origins in 18th century England and later developed in the United States, was introduced to the island by a group of Puerto Ricans and Cubans who learned the sport in the United States.
 The sport was also played by the American soldiers who organized games as part of their training.
 Puerto Ricans were also introduced to the sport of Boxing and Basketball by the occupying military forces.

 Many non-Hispanic soldiers who were assigned to the military bases in Puerto Rico choose to stay and live in the island.
 Unlike their counterparts who settled in the United States in close knit ethnic communities, these people intermarried with Puerto Ricans and adopted the language and customs of the island thereby completely integrating themselves into the society of their new homeland.